Polymarket Prediction

 Key Factors

-• Ongoing global economic uncertainties influencing domestic policy
+• Ongoing economic uncertainties globally

 Risk Factors